MicrosoftDocs/architecture-center/docs/solution-ideas/articles/cognitive-search-with-skillsets-content.md

 #### Azure AI Language

-[Azure AI Language](https://azure.microsoft.com/services/cognitive-services/language-service) extracts text information from unstructured documents by using [text analytics](/azure/cognitive-services/language-service/overview#available-features) capabilities like [Named Entity Recognition (NER)](/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking), and [key phrase extraction](/azure/search/cognitive-search-skill-keyphrases).
+[Azure AI Language](https://azure.microsoft.com/services/cognitive-services/language-service) uses [text analytics](/azure/cognitive-services/language-service/overview#available-features) capabilities like [Named Entity Recognition (NER)](/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking), and [key phrase extraction](/azure/search/cognitive-search-skill-keyphrases) to extract text information from unstructured documents.

 #### Azure Storage

-[Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs) is REST-based object storage for data that you can access from anywhere in the world via HTTPS.
+[Blob Storage](https://azure.microsoft.com/services/storage/blobs) is REST-based object storage for data that you can access from anywhere in the world via HTTPS.
 You can use Blob Storage to expose data publicly to the world or to store application data privately.
 Blob Storage is ideal for large amounts of unstructured data like text or graphics.

-[Azure Table Storage](https://azure.microsoft.com/services/storage/tables) stores highly available, scalable, structured or semi-structured NoSQL data in the cloud.
+[Table Storage](https://azure.microsoft.com/services/storage/tables) stores highly available, scalable, structured or semi-structured NoSQL data in the cloud.

 #### Azure Functions

-[Azure Functions](https://azure.microsoft.com/services/functions) is a serverless compute service that lets you run small pieces of event-triggered code without having to explicitly provision or manage infrastructure.
+[Azure Functions](https://azure.microsoft.com/services/functions) is a serverless compute service that you can use to run small pieces of event-triggered code without having to explicitly provision or manage infrastructure.
 This solution uses an Azure Functions method to apply the CIA Cryptonyms list to the JFK Assassination Records as a custom skill.

 #### Azure App Service

-This solution idea also builds a standalone web app in [Azure App Service](/azure/well-architected/service-guides/app-service-web-apps) to test, demonstrate, search the index, and explore connections in the enriched and indexed documents.
+This solution idea builds a standalone web app in [Azure App Service](/azure/well-architected/service-guides/app-service-web-apps) to test, demonstrate, search the index, and explore connections in the enriched and indexed documents.

 ## Scenario details

 Large, unstructured datasets can include typewritten and handwritten notes, photos and diagrams, and other unstructured data that standard search solutions can't parse.
 The [JFK Assassination Records](https://www.archives.gov/research/jfk/2017-release) contain over 34,000 pages of documents about the CIA investigation of the 1963 JFK assassination.

-The JFK Files [sample project](https://github.com/microsoft/AzureSearch_JFK_Files) and [online demo](https://aka.ms/jfkfiles-demo) showcase a particular Azure AI Search use case.
+The JFK Files [sample project](https://github.com/microsoft/AzureSearch_JFK_Files) and [online demo](https://aka.ms/jfkfiles-demo) showcase a particular AI Search use case.
 This solution idea isn't intended to be a framework or scalable architecture for all scenarios, but to provide a general guideline and example.
-The code project and demo create a public website and publicly readable storage container for extracted images, so you shouldn't use this solution with non-public data.
+The code project and demo create a public website and publicly readable storage container for extracted images, so you shouldn't use this solution with nonpublic data.

-AI enrichment in Azure AI Search can extract and enhance searchable, indexable text from images, blobs, and other unstructured data sources like the JFK Files.
-AI enrichment uses pre-trained machine learning skill sets from the AI Services [AI Vision](/azure/cognitive-services/computer-vision/home) and [AI Language](/azure/cognitive-services/text-analytics/overview) APIs.
+You can use AI enrichment in AI Search to extract and enhance searchable, indexable text from images, blobs, and other unstructured data sources like the JFK Files.
+AI enrichment uses pretrained machine learning skill sets from the AI Services [AI Vision](/azure/cognitive-services/computer-vision/home) and [AI Language](/azure/cognitive-services/text-analytics/overview) APIs.
 You can also create and attach [custom skills](/azure/search/cognitive-search-custom-skill-interface) to add special processing for domain-specific data like CIA Cryptonyms.
-Azure AI Search can then index and search that context.
+AI Search can then index and search that context.

-The Azure AI Search skills in this solution fall into the following categories:
+The AI Search skills in this solution can be categorized into the following groups:

-- *Image processing*.
-Built-in [text extraction](/azure/cognitive-services/computer-vision/concept-recognizing-text#read-api) and [image analysis](/azure/search/cognitive-search-skill-image-analysis) skills include object and face detection, tag and caption generation, and celebrity and landmark identification.
-These skills create text representations of image content, which are searchable by using the query capabilities of Azure AI Search. *Document cracking* is the process of extracting or creating text content from non-text sources.
+- **Image processing**: Built-in [text extraction](/azure/cognitive-services/computer-vision/concept-recognizing-text#read-api) and [image analysis](/azure/search/cognitive-search-skill-image-analysis) skills that include object and face detection, tag and caption generation, and celebrity and landmark identification.
+These skills create text representations of image content, which you can search by the capabilities of AI Search to find. *Document cracking* is the process of extracting or creating text content from nontext sources.

-- *Natural language processing*.
-Built-in skills like [entity recognition](/azure/search/cognitive-search-skill-entity-recognition), [language detection](/azure/search/cognitive-search-skill-language-detection), and [key phrase extraction](/azure/search/cognitive-search-skill-keyphrases) map unstructured text to searchable and filterable fields in an index.
+- **Natural language processing**: Built-in skills like [entity recognition](/azure/search/cognitive-search-skill-entity-recognition), [language detection](/azure/search/cognitive-search-skill-language-detection), and [key phrase extraction](/azure/search/cognitive-search-skill-keyphrases) that you can use to map unstructured text to searchable and filterable fields in an index.

-- *Custom skills* extend Azure AI Search to apply specific enrichment transformations to content.
-You [specify the interface for a custom skill](/azure/search/cognitive-search-custom-skill-interface) through the [Custom Web API skill](/azure/search/cognitive-search-custom-skill-web-api).
+- **Custom skills**: Use AI Search to apply specific enrichment transformations to content by [specifying the interface for a custom skill](/azure/search/cognitive-search-custom-skill-interface) through the [Custom Web API skill](/azure/search/cognitive-search-custom-skill-web-api).

 ### Potential use cases

 - Increase the value and utility of unstructured text and image content in search and data science apps.

-- Use custom skills to integrate open-source, third-party, or first-party code into indexing pipelines.
+- Use custom skills to integrate open-source code, third-party code, or first-party code into indexing pipelines.

 - Make scanned JPG, PNG, or bitmap documents full-text searchable.

 - Produce better outcomes than standard PDF text extraction for PDFs with combined image and text.
-Some scanned and native PDF formats might not parse correctly in Azure AI Search.
+Some scanned and native PDF formats might not parse correctly in AI Search.

-- Create new information from inherently meaningful raw content or context that's hidden in larger unstructured or semi-structured documents.
+- Create new information from inherently meaningful raw content or context hidden in larger unstructured or semi-structured documents.

 ## Contributors